Skip to main content

 Note these points:

-• Burst capacity is agreed upon in the Keystone agreement.
-It is usually set up to 20% above the committed capacity, per performance service level instance, with additional options available to select burst capacity limits of 40% or 60% of committed capacity.
+• Burst capacity limit is agreed upon in the Keystone order.
+It is usually set to a default of 20% above the committed capacity per performance service level instance or per AFX cluster, with additional options available for unified and block-optimized storage to select burst capacity limits of 40% or 60% of committed capacity.

-• Burst capacity consumption is invoiced at the same rate as the committed capacity corresponding to the selected performance service level.
+• Burst capacity consumption is invoiced at the same rate as the committed capacity corresponding to the selected data storage type (DST) and performance service level.

 • Keystone STaaS services provide a burst waiver period of 60 days from the start date.